Velké Losiny: Transport

 Velké Losiny is located on the railway line from Nezamyslice to Kouty nad Desnou via Prostějov, Olomouc and Šumperk.
 There are four train stations and stops in the municipal territory, including Loučná n.Desnou-Filipová, which serves the neighbouring municipality of Loučná nad Desnou.

 Sights

 The most significant monuments are the castle and the handmade paper mill, which is the oldest in Europe.
 Notable is also the late Renaissance Church of Saint John the Baptist, built in 1599–1603.
-A popular tourist destination is the thermal spa and its thermal water park called Termály Losiny.
+A popular tourist destination is the local thermal spa and its thermal water park called Termály Losiny.

 Castle

 The castle was built by Jan the Younger of Zierotin approximately in 1567–1589, on the site of an earlier Gothic fortress.
 The castle consists of three wings overlooking the courtyard with three floors of arcade galleries and is crowned by a narrow octagonal tower.
 At the turn of the 18th century, the Renaissance buildings were extended with a further three, also arcaded, Baroque-style wings, to which a Baroque-style garden featuring romantic little structures and statues was added.

 From 1945, the castle is owned by the state.
 It is protected as a national cultural monument and is open to the public.
 The most valuable element of the castle interiors is the knight's hall with a Renaissance coffered ceiling.
 Notable are the castle chapel, decorated with frescoes by Johann Christoph Handke, and the castle gallery with paintings of the most important European painting schools.